leannedo/the-right-brain-dev/src/posts/largest-number-post/find-largest-number-array-java.md

 }
 ```

+**3. If…else statement**:

-3. If…else statement: This statement is used to compare our initial value with other values in the group to find out the “one and only” element that matches our search.
+This statement is used to compare our initial value with other values in the group to find out the “one and only” element that matches our search.
 In Java, it is used as below:

 ```
 int largestValue = 0;
 if ( nextValue > largestValue) {